adgoudz/dotfiles/README.md

 # Overview

-This repository exists for personal reasons, but occasionally I'm asked how I configure my development environment.
-I use this configuration to provide feature parity on multiple Unix-like operating systems and quickly set up environments on new hosts.
+This project exists for personal reasons, but occasionally I'm asked how I configure my development environment.
+I use these dotfiles to quickly set up my environment and achieve feature parity on different Unix-like operating systems.
-Colloquially this is known as dotfile management.

-This README covers how I manage these dotfiles and how they configure my environment:

 [Dotfile Management](#dotfile-management)
    * [GNU Stow](#gnu-stow)